gopalanvinay/hw0-systems/README.md

 #### b.
 Picking one measurement:

 For each iteration, I ran the code 10 times and picked a number which was accurate to its 1000th place.
 The number of iterations was tweaked as desired in order to obtain this precision.
+The final measurement was made by taking the mean of all 10 runs.

 #### c.
 Below is a plot of the mean time per coordinate as a function of the number of objects.

 ![Image of Python plot](/plots/py_plot.jpg)

 ### Part 2
-With C++, I was able to get 100x faster performance for the same number of objects and iterations, and at larger number of objects I could run the code for double the number of iterations.
+With C++, I was able to get 100x faster performance for the same number of objects and iterations, and I could run the code for double the number of iterations.
 The faster performance can be seen from the graph.
 Note: The Y Axis is in logscale.

 ![Image of Python & C++ plot](/plots/py_cpp_plot.jpg)

+### Part 3
+Here are the mean times per coordinates for all the different data types.
+The code works the fastest for `float`, `int16_t` and `int32_t` data types:

+1. float: 0.0021us
+2. double: 0.0027us
+3. int8_t: 0.0037us
+4. int16_t: 0.0021us
+5. int32_t: 0.0022us
+6. int64_t: 0.0027us

+### Part 4
+I used `/usr/bin/time -v` as suggested, and the results are the following:

+#### C++
+    1. Maximum resident set size (kbytes): 52156
+    2. User time (seconds): 1.29
+    3. Percent of CPU this job got: 99%
+#### Python
+    1. Maximum resident set size (kbytes): 211324
+    2. User time (seconds): 1.29
+    3. Percent of CPU this job got: 99%

+Clearly, the Python benchmark uses almost 4x the memory that the C++ benchmark uses.